unyime101/PotLock/README.md

 Potential further developments:
 * Creating a better UI
-* Looking into deployin and learning kubernetes with it
+* Looking into deploying and learning kubernetes with it